ericguirbal/plack-handbook-for-printing/README.md

 ## Compilation

-You need a LaTeX distribution, wget to download the cover photography and Inkscape to compile SVG to PDF.
+You need a LaTeX distribution, wget to download the cover photography, Inkscape to compile SVG to PDF and perltidy to reformat
+Perl code included in the book.

 To compile the book, just run

-    pdflatex --shell-escape main.tex && pdflatex main.tex && pdflatex main.tex
+    mkdir build && pdflatex --shell-escape main.tex && pdflatex main.tex && pdflatex main.tex